o-ran-sc/nonrtric/test/prodstub/README.md

 The producer stub is intended for function tests of simulate data producers.
 The simulator handles the callbacks for supervision of producers as well as create/update and delete jobs.
-As an intial step, the indended job and producers, with supported types, are setup (armed) in the simulator.
+As an initial step, the intended job and producers, with supported types, are setup (armed) in the simulator.
 In addition, specific response codes can configured for each callback request.

 ## Ports and certificates